iritaca/spacex-app/README.md

 SpaceX Mission Control is a dashboard to visualize the history of SpaceX rocket launches using the free public SpaceX API.

 ## Deployment
-This project is deployed using Vercel
+The project is deployed on a cloud-based platform (Vercel).

 **Live URL:**

 ## Architecture & Tech stack